Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 - Virginia Tech's games this year have gone over the total in just two out of nine opportunities (22.2%).

-- The Hokies have nine giveaways this season, while the Blue Devils have 13 takeaways .
+- The Hokies have turned the ball over nine times this season, four fewer than the Blue Devils have forced (13).

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.